 “In this case, [Bill] Press is not condemning an entire group of people for the actions of a few, but rather demonizing an entire group of people for the actions of none of them.” – Doug Powers

 At this point, I’m pretty sure I’m shouting into the ether at my personal blog – at this point in my writing career, almost no one is interested in my political and religious opinions.
 That’s my assumption, anyway.
 I don’t really look at my stats on my personal blog anymore, but judging by my comment count, I don’t get a lot of activity actually on the site.
 Maybe people are reading it and they’re just too timid to have their name associated with what I’m saying when it comes to politics and/or religion.

 Either way, that’s fine.
 I’m still going to write them down.
 It’s more about me than it is anyone else, I suppose.

 I was reading Venture Capitalist Fred Wilson’s comments at his blog today regarding the Cordoba House.
-He praised himself as being “brave” to come out and say that he believes the construction of the mosque should go forward (… which of course implies that to think otherwise is cowardly; I’ll let that slide for now).
+He praised himself as being “brave” to come out and say that he believes the construction of the mosque should go forward and contact a domolition company to clean the space (… which of course implies that to think otherwise is cowardly; I’ll let that slide for now).